 Many employees believe the effort they put into their job should be in direct proportion at every moment to their level of compensation.
-If the credit union expands employees' job descriptions by ...let's consider one more crucial factor-the connection between pay and performance.

-adding cross-selling to their duties, employees who hold with the Effort Equity philosophy believe they should be paid more.
-And I'm not talking about incentive pay necessarily, or bonuses based on the number of referrals or products sold, though incentive pay is a great motivator for many employees.
-I'm talking about employees' expectations that their base pay would increase to reflect their new sales responsibilities-especially since their managers are constantly harping on how important sales are to the credit union and to members.
+If the credit union expands employees' job descriptions by adding cross-selling to their duties, employees who hold with the Effort Equity philosophy believe they should be paid more.
+And I'm not talking about incentive pay necessarily, or bonuses based on the number of referrals or products sold-though incentive pay is a great motivator for many employees.
+I'm talking about employees' expectations that their base pay would increase to reflect their new sales responsibilities, especially since their managers are constantly harping on how important sales are to the credit union and to members.
+Once, a client of mine was asking the employees to take a product knowledge assessment before attending a sales training-so that managers and trainers could ascertain if employees knew the products well enough to benefit from a sales training in the first place.
+Some employees responded by asking if they would be paid to do so.
+I was stunned.

-I actually ran across a situation where a client was asking its employees to take a product knowledge assessment before attending sales training so managers and trainers could ascertain that employees know the products well enough to benefit from sales training.
-Some employees responded by asking, "Are you going to pay us to do that?"
-I was shocked.
-It seemed to me that the credit union was making a concerted effort to help employees do their jobs better and that it should be a fait accompli that employees should understand the products well enough to explain their benefits to members.
-The credit union had done the right thing by producing a product knowledge manual and by giving employees product knowledge training and assessment.
-At first, I could hardly make sense of employees' arguments that they wanted more money for taking the test and training.
-But then I started thinking in terms of Effort Equity.
-The credit union's position was, "As frontline employees, tellers and member service reps deal with members firsthand more than any other employees.
-We need you to build relationships with them by cross-selling our products."
-The employees' position was, "The job I have is worth what you're paying me.
-If you want me to do more, I need to make more."
-A new sales and service culture is typically unveiled with great fanfare to convey the message: "This is a major shift in the way we do business.
-It will entail a new focus and more effort on all our parts."
-Some employees are likely to respond, "Well, if it's such a big deal, we should be making more money to do these things.
-If you want me to cross-sell, I need to make more money."
+At first, I could hardly make sense of the employees' arguments for more money, but then I started thinking in terms of Effort Equity.

+The credit union's position was: As frontline employees, tellers and member service reps interact with members firsthand more than any other employees.
+We need you to build relationships with them by cross-selling our products.

+The employees' position was: The job I have is worth what you're paying me.
+If you want me to do more, I need to make more.

+A new sales-and-service culture is typically unveiled with great fanfare to convey the message: "This is a major shift in the way we do business."
+It will entail a new focus and more effort on all our parts.
+But some employees are likely to think, Well, if it's such a big deal, we should be making more money to do these things.
+If you want me to crosssell, I need to make more money.

 Not all employees feel this way, mind you.
 Some accept that their positions will change as the organization changes, and they have no expectation that a pay hike will accompany every organizational change.
-But if a significant some or many employees believe new responsibilities should come with higher pay, your job as an effective coach is to make sure that top executives are aware of those employee expectations.
+But if a significant number of employees believe new responsibilities should come with higher pay, your job as an effective coach is to make sure that top executives are aware of those employee expectations.